asterics/AsTeRICS-Grid-Boards/README.md

 # AsTeRICS-Grid-Boards
-This repository holds default configurations used by [AsTeRICS Grid](https://github.com/asterics/AsTeRICS-Grid).
-Data from the `master` branch is made available via [GitHub pages](https://asterics.github.io/AsTeRICS-Grid-Boards/live_metadata.json), which is used by the app to download default configurations.
+This repository holds configurations used by [AsTeRICS Grid](https://github.com/asterics/AsTeRICS-Grid).
+Data from the `main` branch is made available via [GitHub pages](https://asterics.github.io/AsTeRICS-Grid-Boards/live_metadata.json), which is used by the app to download configurations.

 These are the most important files and folders of this repository:
 * `boards`: contains single boards about specific topics
-* `communicators`: contains self-contained communicators (shown by default at the import page for new users in AsTeRICS Grid)
+* `communicators`: contains self-contained communicators (shown by default on the import page for new users in AsTeRICS Grid)
+* `predefined_actions`: contains information about [Predefined actions](TODO)
 * `live_metadata.json`: contains metadata about all `boards` and `communicators`, used by AsTeRICS Grid to retrieve metadata about all existing configurations.
+The file `live_metadata_beta.json` contains the same content but is used by AsTeRICS Grid "latest" and "beta" releases.
+* `live_predefined_actions.json`: contains metadata about all predefined actions stored in folder `predefined_actions`, which is used by AsTeRICS Grid.
+The file `live_predefined_actions_beta.json` contains the same content but is used by AsTeRICS Grid "latest" and "beta" releases.

+# Board sets

+This section section describes everything related to board sets located in `boards` and `communicators`.

 ## Adding and altering configurations
 The following sections describe step-by-step how to add or alter board configurations from this repository in order to use them in AsTeRICS Grid afterwards.

 In general most changes require to run `npm run generate` after the changes have been applied.
 If you're editing the files locally and know how to run it, please do it before creating a pull request.
 If you're editing files directly on GitHub and creating a pull request, a maintainer of this repository will run it for you.
 Before running `npm run generate` the first time, you need to run `npm install`.
+To only generate files for "beta" and "latest" releases, run `npm run generate-beta`.

 ### Change metadata (description) of existing configurations
 1. find the folder containing the configuration in [boards](https://github.com/asterics/AsTeRICS-Grid-Boards/tree/main/boards) or [communicators](https://github.com/asterics/AsTeRICS-Grid-Boards/tree/main/communicators).
 You can also go to the import page in AsTeRICS Grid, show the details of the configuration and click on "Edit on GitHub" to find the folder.